Waymer/CodeKata/Kata01-Supermarket-Pricing/pricing-strategies.md

+### Supermarket Pricing

 There are various ways a supermarket can price their goods, which will affect the underlying data modeling.
 These scenarios will need to be handled:

-1.)
-Product X costs Y
+1. Product X costs Y

-2.)
-X number of products for Y price
+2. X number of products for Y price

-3.)
-Y price per X unit of measure
+3. Y price per X unit of measure

-4.)
-Get free Z product(s) X with purchase of Y product(s) X
+4. Get free Z product(s) X with purchase of Y product(s) X

-5.)
-X% discount with purchase of Y product(s)
+5. X% discount with purchase of Y product(s)

-6.)
-X% discount off additional product X with purchase of Y product(s) X
+6. X% discount off additional product X with purchase of Y product(s) X

-7.)
-Get X products for the cost of Y products
+7. Get X products for the cost of Y products

-8.)
-X% off select products
+8. X% off select products

-9.)
-X amount off select products
+9. X amount off select products

-10.)
-X% off when spending Y or more
+10. X% off when spending Y or more

 I will use a relational model as a starting point, since a document model doesn't really make sense here (there isn't some large chunk of data that is regularly accessed as a whole) and I'm not too familiar with others like hierarchical or network data models.